helium729/vigna/README.md

 This directory contains MISC files for adaptions on different platforms.
 Design files including gpio and AXI4-Lite adapters are in this directory.

+##### axi_adapter
+This Verilog file contains a module that adapts current bus into an AXI4-Lite bus interface.
+This adapter can be used with module vigna or vigna_top.

 ##### bus2to1.v
 This Verilog file contains a module that merge 2 bus interfaces into one.
 This module uses a simple RS-latch logic.
 It is possible that warnings mignt occure when using linters like verilator or when synthesizing using yosys, but it should workout fine on FPGAs.
 If it turned out to be an error that cannot be solved, try fixing this by replacing the RS-latch logic with primitives.

-##### axi_adapter
-This Verilog file contains a module that adapts current bus into an AXI4-Lite bus interface.
-This adapter can be used with module vigna or vigna_top.
+#### bus1to2.v
+A bus routing module that decide which way the bus signals should go with the accessing address.
+This module is recommanded to connect multiple slave devices and MMIOs.

+#### gpio.v
+GPIOs based on the native bus.

+#### timer.v
+Module to get cycles(in 64-bits) after reset.

-#### isa_tests
+#### uart.v
-This folder only exists in branch test.
-This folder contains ISA unit test files from https://github.com/riscv/riscv-tests/tree/master/isa/rv32ui
+The uart module for a 2-wire uart interface with a simple fifo buffer.
+Not finished yet.

 Memory Interface
 -----------------